acple/ParsecSharp/README.md

 ## Supported platform
-* netstandard2.0 (compatible with net461 or later, uap, xamarin and more)
+* netstandard2.0 (compatible with net461 or later, uap, xamarin, and more)
-* netstandard2.1 (compatible with netcoreapp, net5.0 or later, some performance improvements and additional APIs that depend on new runtime features)
+* netstandard2.1 (compatible with netcoreapp, net5.0 or later, with some performance improvements and additional implementations that depend on new runtime features)

 **Requires C# 7.3 or later** for generic overloading resolution.

 ## Get started
-1. Add package reference to your project.
+1. Add the package reference to your project.
-2. Add using directive: `using static ParsecSharp.Parser;` and `using static ParsecSharp.Text;` to your code.
+2. Add the using directives: `using static ParsecSharp.Parser;` and `using static ParsecSharp.Text;` to your code.
 3. Parse your all.